X

 Not only will you get a tasty meal and excellent service at Sobrino de Botin, but you can also check off “ate at world’s oldest restaurant” from your travel list after dinner here.
 Call ahead for reservations to get into this long-running establishment, which was first opened in 1725.

-Night Out in Madrid
+What To Do at Night in Madrid

 Metropolis Building Madrid at night.

-If you’re looking for great nightlife in Madrid, don’t go to any of these places at 10 PM and wonder why it’s kind of dead.
+If you’re looking for great nightlife in Madrid, don’t go to any of the places below at 10 PM and wonder why it’s kind of dead.
 Spanish people are still finishing dinner at that time, so clubs don’t really get going until after midnight.
 Depending on what your nightlife style is, here are some suggestions for what to do in Madrid at night:

 2. Pub crawls and tapas bars: Cava Baja and Cava Alta are insanely popular streets for beers and snacks.